gmac/gemoji-parser/README.md

 # gemoji-parser

-The missing helper methods for [GitHub's Gemoji](https://github.com/github/gemoji) gem.
-This utility provides a parsing API for the `Emoji` corelib (provided by Gemoji).
+The missing helper methods for [GitHub's gemoji](https://github.com/github/gemoji) gem.
+This utility provides a parsing API for the `Emoji` corelib (provided by *gemoji*).
 The parser handles transformations of emoji symbols between unicode (😃), token (`:smile:`), and emoticon (`:-D`) formats; and may perform arbitrary replacement of emoji symbols into custom display formats (such as image tags).
 Internally, highly-optimized regular expressions are generated and cached to maximize parsing efficiency.

 ## Installation